 Whether you’re currently choosing your own upgrades at Empire’s Design Centre or are looking for small, inexpensive changes to transform the look of your home, read on to discover easy home upgrades that are always worth it.

 1. Upgrade your countertops to elevate the look of your kitchen

 Kitchens and bathrooms are two of the most used rooms in a home, so replacing standard builder countertops for stone is a great way to give these spaces a custom look and feel.
 Granite, marble and quartz are among the most popular stone countertops, and with countless styles to choose from, you’ll be sure to find one that suits your needs and budget.

 The toughest natural building stone, granite has a dense grain that makes it near impervious to staining, which is why it’s a top choice for a kitchen or bathroom.
-In addition to its consistent color and texture, granite is also low-maintenance and scratch resistant, and comes in a variety of colors that range from light neutrals to near blacks.
+In addition to its consistent colour and texture, granite is also low-maintenance and scratch resistant, and comes in a variety of colours that range from light neutrals to near blacks.

 Characterized by deep veining, marble is one of the most beautiful natural stones.
 However, marble is porous — meaning that oils and stains can seep into the stone — making it better-suited to a bathroom, or even a fireplace surround.

 Like granite, quartz isn’t porous, so there’s no maintenance required to keep these countertops clean beyond wiping them down.
 Just be sure not to place hot pots and pans directly onto quartz countertops, as they can be damaged by excessive heat.